What are virtual agents and how are they being used? robotic process automation (RPA)

 "Unattended bots make sense for fundamental repetitive tasks that need to be executed at scale in large quantities," Lehmann said.

-Such cases illustrate the benefits of these RPA bots, said Justin Richie, data science director at the digital consultancy Nerdery.
-They not only free human workers from having to perform mundane manual tasks, thereby saving time and money, but they also work faster and without error.
+Such cases illustrate the benefits of these RPA bots, said Justin Richie, vice president of data and AI at Nerdery.
+They not only free human workers from having to perform mundane manual tasks, thereby saving time and money, but also work faster and without error.

 Attended RPA bots

-Attended bots, on the other hand, are programmed to work alongside humans, handling certain tasks within longer, more complex workloads or processes that cannot be fully automated from start to finish.
+Attended bots, on the other hand, are programmed to work alongside humans.
+They handle certain tasks within longer, more complex workloads or processes that cannot be fully automated from start to finish.
 The attended bots are used for virtual assistance, guidance and on-demand data processing.

-Gina Schaefer, managing director and intelligent automation lead at Deloitte Consulting LLPGina Schaefer
+Gina Schaefer, managing director, Deloitte Consulting LLPGina Schaefer

 "Attended automation is meant to interact with a human," said Gina Schaefer, managing director and intelligent automation lead at Deloitte Consulting LLP.
 She explained that the places where humans are doing the work are usually the tasks in the bot-assisted processes where the rules are so complex or don't follow any specific pattern that they can only be performed by humans.

-A call center professional, for example, could trigger an attended RPA bot as soon as they answer a customer call, with the bot retrieving information about that customer from various applications and then putting that information in front of the worker.
-This allows the worker to best serve the customer as quickly as possible by not having to spend time manually retrieving computer files for data required.
+A contact center professional, for example, could trigger an attended RPA bot as soon as they answer a customer call, with the bot retrieving information about that customer from various applications and then putting that information in front of the worker.
+This lets the worker best serve the customer as quickly as possible by not having to spend time manually retrieving computer files for data required.

 There are attended bots designed to handle tasks before connecting with a human at a certain point in the process that will then take over and move the process forward.
 "The RPA vendors are trying to position these attended bots as a digital workforce, to perform tasks to augment human workers so they can be more productive and multifaceted, meaning those attended bots codify skills that the human may not have," Lehmann explained.

 An accounts payable clerk required to perform several accounts receivable tasks could be aided by an attended RPA bot to help with that part of their job.
-Or a procurement professional could launch a bot to compare a purchase order, an invoice and an advanced shipping notice.
+A procurement professional could launch a bot to compare a purchase order, an invoice and an advanced shipping notice.

 Attended RPA bots also work to support human decision-making.
 A customer service representative, for instance, could launch a bot that analyzes customer information and then use the analysis to suggest the best products for the service rep to offer to the customer.